-LONAP users can exchange IPv4 and IPv6 traffic on their LONAP ports.
+LONAP members can exchange IPv4 and IPv6 traffic on their LONAP ports.

 Please ensure that you have disabled IPv6 Router Solicitation on your port which faces LONAP.
 You must only use BGP for prefix-exchange on LONAP.